 - Since these companies have been in the industry for long, the management with experienced employees may be resistant to economic changes.
 Hence, they may not be able to adapt instantly to new technologies and changes in the industry.

-Blue chip stocks in India
+Top blue chip stocks in India

-HUL was founded in 1933.
-It is an Indian company for consumer goods like food, beverages, personal care products, etc.
+Business – Consumer goods like food, beverages, personal care products, etc.

 We now have clarity on the concept of blue chip stocks and their role in mitigating risks.

-However, the blue chip stock prices being more expensive than regular shares, make it difficult for small investors to buy them in large quantities.
+However, the blue-chip stock prices being more expensive than regular shares, make it difficult for small investors to buy them in large quantities.

 Though they have a component of risk, they are safer in comparison to other investments.
 Hence, an ideal portfolio should try to include some quantities of blue chip stocks, too.